Continuous positive airway pressure

-Continuous positive airway pressure (CPAP) is a form of positive airway pressure (PAP) ventilation in which a constant level of pressure greater than atmospheric pressure is continuously applied to the upper respiratory tract of a person.
-The application of positive pressure may be intended to prevent upper airway collapse, as occurs in obstructive sleep apnea, or to reduce the work of breathing in conditions such as acute decompensated heart failure.
+Continuous positive airway pressure (CPAP) is a form of positive airway pressure (PAP) ventilation in which a flow of air with pressure greater than atmospheric pressure is continuously applied to the upper respiratory tract of a person.
+This flow is generated by a device to which a flexible hose is connected that in turn feeds air into a mask.
+The application of positive relative pressure may be intended to prevent upper airway collapse, as occurs in obstructive sleep apnea (OSA), or to reduce the work of breathing in conditions such as acute decompensated heart failure.
 CPAP therapy is highly effective for managing obstructive sleep apnea.
 Compliance and acceptance of use of CPAP therapy can be a limiting factor, with 8% of people stopping use after the first night and 50% within the first year.
+For treatment of chronic conditions such as obstructive sleep apnea, CPAP needs to be used for all sleep, including naps and travel away from home.

 Medical uses

-Severe to moderate obstructive sleep apnea
+Moderate to severe obstructive sleep apnea

 CPAP is the most effective treatment for moderate to severe obstructive sleep apnea, in which the mild pressure from the CPAP prevents the airway from collapsing or becoming blocked.
 CPAP has been shown to be 100% effective at eliminating obstructive sleep apneas in the majority of people who use the therapy according to the recommendations of their physician.
-In addition, a meta-analysis showed that CPAP therapy may reduce erectile dysfunction symptoms in male patients with obstructive sleep apnea.
+There is weak evidence that CPAP therapy may reduce erectile dysfunction symptoms in people with obstructive sleep apnea.

+Use of CPAP for people with sleep apnea reduces the overall risk of death from cardiovascular causes.

 Upper airway resistance syndrome

-Upper airway resistance syndrome is another form of sleep-disordered breathing with symptoms that are similar to obstructive sleep apnea, but not severe enough to be considered OSA.
+Upper airway resistance syndrome (UARS) is another form of sleep-disordered breathing with symptoms that are similar to obstructive sleep apnea, but not severe enough to be considered OSA.
 CPAP can be used to treat UARS as the condition progresses, in order to prevent it from developing into obstructive sleep apnea.